tinylibs/tinyhighlight/README.md

 ```

 > [!WARNING]
-> This package doesn't install `picocolors` automatically, you need to add it to your own dependencies if you use this option
+> This package doesn't install `picocolors` automatically, you need to add it to your own dependencies if you use this option.

 ## Token Types

-You can look at [`js-tokens`](https://github.com/lydell/js-tokens) documentation to read about most of the tokens.
+You can look at [`js-tokens`](https://github.com/lydell/js-tokens) documentation to read about available tokens.
 On top of that, `tinyhighlight` also provides these tokens:

 **IdentifierCallable**